 The sim_abundance function returns a list with the sequence of ages (ages), sequence of years (years), sequence of lengths (lengths), numbers of recruits across all years (R), numbers at age in the first year (N0), total mortality matrix (Z), abundance at age matrix (N), abundance at length matrix (N_at_length) and the function supplied to the growth argument (sim_length).
 The growth function is retained for later use in sim_survey to simulate lengths given simulated catch at age in a simulated survey.

 The package also includes several plotting function for making quick plotly-based (Sievert, 2018) interactive visuals of the simulated population.
 For instance, the plot_surface function can be used to make quick visuals of matrices contained within the list returned by sim_abundance.
-The plots output from the below code are combined into Figure 1.
-Here we display the abundance at age matrix (object named N in the list produced by sim_abundance); other names can be supplied to the mat argument to visualize a different matrix from the sim_abundance list, such as Z.
+As an example, we display the abundance at age matrix (object named N in the list produced by sim_abundance; Figure 1); other names can be supplied to the mat argument to visualize a different matrix from the sim_abundance list, such as Z.

 plot_surface(a, mat = "N") plot_surface(b, mat = "N")